juanpablorenau/RickAndMorty/README.md

 # RickAndMorty

-An android app built using Kotlin that consumes Rick and Morty API to display characters,episodes,Location from the TV Series.
+An android app built using Kotlin that consumes Rick and Morty API to display a list of characters and its details from the TV Series.
 It has been built following:

 - Clean Architecture Principle
 - Repository Pattern